+I. General Education Requi irements with Notes for Majors

+English

-Each with a grade of "C" or higher:
+grade of "C" or higher:

-ENGL B101 or B105
+or B105

-ENGL B102 or B106
+ENGL B102 (or B106 3

-English majors are strongly encouraged to take ENGL B105 and B106.
+English majo ors are strongly encouraged to take ENGL B105 and B2 106.

-Nume rical and Analytical Reasoning6

-MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
+MATH B101 ytical Reasoning 1 or a higher level mathematics course, plus a cs, logic, statistics, or computer science.

 Speech

-COMM B140, B201 or B230
+COMM B140 0, B201 or B230 3

-Libera l Arts
+Liberal Arts

-Liberal Arts Electives (humanities or social/behavioral sciences) 6
+Electives (humanities or social/behavioral sciences

-HIST B101, B102, B111, B112, B115, or B116
+HIST B101, E B102, B111, B112, B115, or B116 3

-Fine Arts

-Social/Behavioral Sciences
+-ine Arts 2 5 Social/Behavioral Sciences 3 ;

-Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, M POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
-One-hour credits in MUSC and THEA may not be used to requirement.
+1Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 English majors may use 6 hours of their major prerequisites toward this requirement.

-Courses from: ARTH, ARTS, MUSC, or THEA.
+2Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
-One-hour credits in MUSC and not be used to fulfill this requirement.
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.

-Natura Il Sciences Two courses, at least one with associated laboratory7

-be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
+Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.

 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
 Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.

-Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
-For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Challenge Exam.
-For all other foreign languages, the requirement is waived after USCB certification but no credit is earned by demonstrating an equivalent proficiency.
+and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
+This requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Credit by Examination test.